Frang84/projekt_bd/SCHRONISKO/Schronisko.md

 IF OBJECT_ID ('widokKarmienie', 'V') IS NOT NULL
 DROP VIEW widokKarmienie;

-IF OBJECT_ID('karmienieInfo','FN') IS NOT NULL
+IF OBJECT_ID('karmienieInfo','IF') IS NOT NULL
 DROP FUNCTION karmienieInfo

 IF OBJECT_ID('SumaPensji','FN') IS NOT NULL
 DROP FUNCTION SumaPensji

-IF OBJECT_ID('wybieranieParametrow','FN') IS NOT NULL DROP FUNCTION wybieranieParametrow
+IF OBJECT_ID('wybieranieParametrow','IF') IS NOT NULL DROP FUNCTION wybieranieParametrow

 GO

 CREATE FUNCTION [ilosc wolnych boksow] ( @id INT) RETURNS INT